CAMSCSC/GitBook-Learn/home/constitution/constitution.md

 Membership to CSC is available for any student who attends CAMS.
 Prior to becoming a member, the student must agree that he/she 1) understands that everything taught in the club is for educational purpose only, 2) will not hold the club, officers, members, or sponsoring teacher accountable for any illicit activity performed using the knowledge taught in club meetings, and 3) practices good sportsmanship during club held competitions and games.
 Minor violations will be addressed by the sponsoring teacher.
 Other violations will be addressed in accordance with school district policy and state laws.

-Access to any network based CSC infrastructure (camscsc.org and any subdomains of camscsc.org) is available for anyone including those outside of CAMS.
+Access to any network based CSC infrastructure (camscsc.org and camsctf.com) is available for anyone including those outside of CAMS.
 Members may engage any CSC infrastructure in any way they like.

 ### Article IV – Requirements of Members